MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/marketing-synchronize-contacts-customers-vendors-bank-accounts.md

 ## <a name="different-ways-to-synchronize-contacts-with-customers-vendors-and-bank-accounts"></a>Different Ways to Synchronise Contacts with Customers, Vendors and Bank Accounts
 You can synchronise your contacts with customers, vendors, or bank accounts by three methods:

 * Link contacts with existing customers, vendors, or bank accounts from the contact card.
-For more information, see [How to: Link Contacts With Customers, Vendors, and Bank Accounts](marketing-how-link-contact.md).
+For more information, see [Link Contacts With Customers, Vendors, and Bank Accounts](marketing-how-link-contact.md).
 * Create customers, vendors, or bank accounts from the contact.
 For more information, see [Create a Customer, Vendor, or Bank Account From a Contact](marketing-how-create-contacts-new-customers-vendors-bank-accounts.md).
 * Create contacts from customers, vendors or bank accounts.
 For more information, see [Create a company contact from a customer, vendor, or bank account](marketing-how-create-contact-companies.md).